 “Start your dream business for less than the price of a movie”

-With such pricing – we had to take this plan for a “Spin”.
+With such pricing – we had to take these plans for a “Spin”.

 As we have helped multiple Shopify stores to reach 6-figures and have built several Shopify stores on our own – you will learn some tips and tricks only experienced Shopify users might know.

 To begin, here’s the breakdown of topics you will find in this article:

-- What’s Shopify Lite and is it enough to launch an e-commerce empire?
+- What’s Shopify Lite all about and is it enough to launch an e-commerce empire?

 - Who should and who shouldn’t use Shopify Lite